sergey-shandar/public/notes/economy/justice.md

 This principle prevents manipulation: whether someone earns more one year and less the next, or spreads income evenly across years, their total tax liability depends only on total income, regardless of when it is received.

-This opens an interesting perspective: Workers would receive tax returns upon job loss or retirement.
+This opens an interesting perspective: workers would receive tax returns upon job loss or retirement.

 Another option is a student who may live on UBI during their studies and then pay less taxes for the first few years when they accept a high-paying job.

 ## Summary

-In general, these principles aim to prevent gaming of the tax system and help turn the economy into a positive-sum game, where people can focus on creating real value.
+In general, these principles aim to prevent gaming of the tax system and help turn the economy into a positive-sum game in which people can focus on creating real value.
 They are only a starting point for a fairer, more resilient economy in the digital age.
 I welcome your feedback.
 Did I miss something important?
-How can we improve these principles together?”
+How can we improve these principles together?